CurlyTaleGamesLLC/PCBWrench/README.md

   ![Screenshot with order options selected](docs/order-options.png)

-### ** :rotating_light::rotating_light::rotating_light: - WAIT!!!!
-Add this comment to PCB Remarks - :rotating_light::rotating_light::rotating_light:**
+### :rotating_light::rotating_light::rotating_light: - IMPORTANT!!!!
+Add this comment to PCB Remarks - :rotating_light::rotating_light::rotating_light:

     Please V-CUT as indicated in the Eco1_User gerber file.

 ![Screenshot with comments section highlighted](docs/order-options-remark.png)

-Even if you specificy the PCB to be panelized sometimes technicians will ignore the V-grooving (V-CUT) gerber file so it's important to add that comment.
+Even if you specify the PCB to be panellized sometimes technicians will ignore the V-grooving (V-CUT) gerber file so it's important to add that comment.

-[JLCPCB wants all of the milling opperations in the Edge_Cuts gerber file/layer in KiCad (#7 on that page)](https://support.jlcpcb.com/article/68-instructions-for-ordering), but if you do that KiCad will give you an error if you try to use the 3D previewer.
+[JLCPCB wants all of the milling operations in the Edge_Cuts gerber file/layer in KiCad (#7 on this page)](https://support.jlcpcb.com/article/68-instructions-for-ordering), but if you do that KiCad will give you an error if you try to use the 3D previewer.

 ![Screenshot showing V-cut on the Eco1_User layer](docs/screenshot.png)